 Don’t be alarmed if those behaviors seem familiar: Your child may get overexcited or lost in his own thoughts from time to time — those are normal passing moods for any youngster.
 A child with ADHD will be inattentive or frenetic with greater frequency (though, unless he has a severe case, you wouldn’t be able to pick him out from a group of kids watching TV).
-His disability will hamper him in school, at home, or in social settings.
+Eventually he’ll develop a disability that hampers him in school, at home, or in social settings.

-ADHD is controversial for two reasons: Researchers aren’t sure precisely what causes it, and pediatricians, family doctors, other medical experts, and parents all tend to have strong opinions on the use of drugs to treat it in children.
+The ADHD diagnosis is highly controversial for two reasons: Researchers aren’t sure precisely what causes it, and family physicians, pediatricians, other medical experts, and parents all tend to have strong opinions on the use of drugs to treat it in children.

 How common is ADHD, and why do kids develop it?

-According to the National Institute of Mental Health, ADHD affects 4 to 12 percent of US children.
+According to the American Academy of Pediatrics, ADHD affects 4 to 12 percent of US schoolchildren.
 Signs usually appear before the age of 7.
 Studies indicate that more boys than girls are diagnosed with ADHD, and there is often a strong family history of other males with the condition.

-Boys may be more often diagnosed than girls because they tend to be disruptive in school and attract the attention of teachers and parents.
-Girls are less likely to be noticed because the ADHD usually shows up in poor academic performance and less in hyperactive behavior.
+Boys may be more often diagnosed than girls is because they tend to be disruptive in school and attract the attention of teachers and parents.
+Girls are less likely to be noticed because the ADHD usually shows up in poor academic performance.

 What are the symptoms?